Madan Jagasia, M.B.B.S..

 Jeffrey A. Sosman, M.D.

-The Translational Research & Interventional Oncology Research Program promotes, develops and exploits mechanism-based research for improved detection and therapy of human cancer.
+The Translational Research and Interventional Oncology Research Program promotes, develops and exploits mechanism-based research for improved detection and therapy of human cancer.
 This program is dedicated to:

 - New discoveries in early detection and molecular oncology, including the creation of the Lung Nodule Clinic, a translational laboratory for early detection and Early Detection Research Network funded research which allows for increased collection and analysis of early lesions and indeterminate pulmonary nodules (IPNs) and provides a platform for interventional studies.